Thinking of visit Barcelona?

 More Places to visit in Barcelona

-Following the first line of thinking, we´ll continue with the HOP ON HOP OFF BUS, because it´s designed to reach almost the whole city (at least the tourist areas) and also, they offer a 2 days ticket too and in this way, you won’t miss the highlights of Barcelona, and most importantly, you won’t get lost.
+Following the first line of thinking, we’ll continue with the HOP ON HOP OFF BUS since it traverses nearly the entire city (at least the tourist areas).
+Also, they offer 2 day tickets!
+That way, you won’t miss the highlights of Barcelona, and (most importantly) you won’t get lost.

-In order to take advantage of this offer of the bus, you can do 1 day walking (and dying) and the other two you can take the bus.
-In the previous visit, the one within 2 days, I explain the walking tour should be through the Gothic Quarter, so we keep that one, and then we organize the other two days.
+In order to take advantage of this bus offer, you can do 1 day of walking (and maybe dying), then rest for the other two by taking the bus.
+In the previous visit (2 days) I noted that the walking tour should include the Gothic Quarter, so we’ll keep that one, then schedule the other two days.

-So, what can you do here??
-Now we can structure this a little bit this itinerary by choosing which of the main attractions we´re gonna visit.
+Now we can structure this itinerary a little more by choosing which of the main attractions we want to visit.

-When we finish the Gothic area we will have these attractions remaining to visit:
+After finishing the Gothic area, we still have these attractions to visit:

 - Sagrada Familia

-- Recinte Modernista Sant Pau: It´s wise and practical to visit this one, the same day as Sagrada Familia, because they´re nearby.
+- Recinte Modernista Sant Pau: It´s a good and practical idea to visit this one the same day as Sagrada Familia since they’re nearby.

-- Park Güell: you can take amazing pictures of Barcelona and the sea, from there.
+- Park Güell: you can take amazing pictures of Barcelona and the ocean from there.
 Also, the gardens are amazing!